kelemetry/beacon/README.md

 For instance you can set up a beacon to listen to changes to Pod resoures and then using the Stdout transport, send a signal that is just the name.

+## Status

+This code is in alpha and is under active development.

 ## Running